 Theorem 1: Fundamental Theorem of Sine-Wave Component Extraction – Original definition of the linear operator that extracts finite-strength additive sinewave components from any well behaved function of a persistent times series and proof that this operator is a nonstochastic expectation operator with respect to the generally almost period temporal (non-stochastic) cumulative probability distribution function, which also was originally defined by Gardner and proven to satisfy the defining properties of probability distribution functions in the case for which the set of sinewave frequencies comprises all harmonics of any set of incommensurate fundamental frequencies included.
 For one fundamental frequency, the distribution function provides a cyclostationary model for time series; for a finite set of multiple fundamental frequencies, it produces a poly-cyclostationary model, and for a countable infinity of fundamental frequencies, it produces an almost cyclostationary model.

-Theorem 2: Non-Stochastic Moment Expansion Theorem for Sine Waves Extraction – Original theorem statement and proof that the set of sine waves to be extracted from any function of a time series that admits a generalized Volterra series representation can be expressed as a linear combination of the sine waves contained in each of all the moments of the time series or, equivalently, all the cumulants.
+Theorem 2: Non-Stochastic Moment Expansion Theorem for Sine Waves Extraction – Original theorem statement and proof that the set of sine waves to be extracted from any function of a time series that admits a generalized Volterra series representation can be expressed as a continuum linear combination of the sine waves contained in each of all the moments of the time series.

 Theorem 3: Generalizations of the Fundamental Theorem of Sine Wave Component Extraction to extraction of subsets of sine waves and to Estimation on Finite-Time intervals – Completely analogous to Theorem 1, which applies to infinite intervals and complete sets of harmonically related sine waves.
 Because sine waves with arbitrary frequencies are not generally orthogonal to each other on finite intervals, this theorem deals with estimation instead of extraction.